mxgoddard/Neddit/README.md

 [Click to see Neddit](https://neddit.netlify.com/)

-If you haven't used the application before, please allow a bit longer for the server to wake up.
+ - If you haven't used the application before, please allow a bit longer for the server to wake up.

+ - Please login with 'jessjelly' to see majority of the options.

 I've built it using a back-end API that I made a couple weeks prior.
 The API is built with [Express.js](https://expressjs.com/) and uses [MongoDB](https://www.mongodb.com/) as a database.